ankit-pras/alexa-google-search/README.md

 5. On the Cofigure Triggers tab Click the dotted box and select "Alexa Skills Kit".
 Click Next
 6. Name the Lambda Function "google".
 7. Select the runtime as Node.js
 8. Go to the folder that you downloaded from github and unzipped.
-Open the src folder and select all the files in that folder (including the node_modules folder) and then create a zip file called ARCHIVE.zip, **make_sure_the_zip_file_does_not_contain_the_src_directory_itself**, otherwise Lambda function will not work.
+Open the src folder and select all the files in that folder (including the node_modules folder) and then create a zip file called ARCHIVE.zip. **Make sure the zip file is not just the src directory itself**, otherwise Lambda function will not work.
 9. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda

-NOTE: if you get a lambda response saying : "The remote endpoint could not be called, or the response it returned was invalid."
-It is likely that you have zipped the src folder and not it's contents
+**NOTE: if you get a lambda response saying : "The remote endpoint could not be called, or the response it returned was invalid."
+It is likely that you have zipped the src folder and not it's contents**

 10. Keep the Handler as index.handler (this refers to the main js file in the zip).
 11. Create a basic execution role and click create (or Choose use an existing role if you have deployed skills previously and then select "lambda_basic_executuion" from the existing role dropdown ).
 12. Under Advanced settings change the Timeout to 10 seconds